subbutvl/awesome-unity-virtual-production/README.md

 Prepare your Project and Studio Workstation with this amazing collection of tools for your own Unity 3D Virtual Production software solution.
 Feel free to help the list !

-## Network VPN for remote team members ##

-ZeroTier One is a good option and easy to configure - https://www.zerotier.com/

-Uprinl VPN Server - This software deploys a fully openvpn for your project, very simple to install standalone or with docker container on a AWS EC2 or VPS. - https://pritunl.com/

 ## Unity 3D LEDWall possible solutions and assets ##

 Depends of your LedWall Layout if is "curved" you will need to adjust the distortion of your virtual camera(s) to fits the real world.